-Ophthalmic artery occlusions are usually located proximal to both the branch point of the general posterior ciliary arteries (choroidal supply) and central retinal artery (retinal supply) (see Figure 1).
+Ophthalmic artery occlusions are usually located proximal to both the branch point of the general posterior ciliary arteries (choroidal supply) and central retinal artery (retinal supply).
+(See Figure 1.)
 In a patient with an OAO, the central retinal artery and ciliary arteries that supply blood flow to the choroid are obstructed, and vision is profoundly reduced.
-On funduscopic examination, a cherry red spot may not be detected because both the choroid and the retinal circulations are ischemic, with little vascular flow to the entire retina, including the foveal region.
+On funduscopic examination, a cherry red spot may not be detected because both the choroid and the retinal circulations are ischemic, with little vascular flow to the entire retina, including the foveal region (See Figure 2.).
 When the circulation of the optic disc is involved, there may be optic disc edema.
-A fluorescein angiogram (FA) will help demonstrate both retinal vascular occlusion as well as broad areas of choroidal nonperfusion.
-A dark ring of both choroidal and retinal nonperfusion surrounding the optic nerve may be seen in OAO as well as lobular or triangular areas of patchy choroidal nonperfusion (as is seen with GCA).
+A fluorescein angiogram will help demonstrate both retinal vascular occlusion as well as broad areas of choroidal nonperfusion.
+A dark ring of both choroidal and retinal nonperfusion may be seen surrounding the optic nerve in OAO as well as lobular or triangular areas of patchy choroidal nonperfusion (as is seen with giant cell arteritis [GCA]).
 The posterior pole or peripheral areas of triangular ischemia, also referred to as Amalric's triangle, is a reflection of the choroidal vascular flow distribution.